Blue and green gradient background used on My Forever DNA’s At-Home DNA Test Kits collection page to create a clean and modern visual

 A Maternity DNA Test is a genetic test designed to determine whether a woman is the biological mother of a child.
 This test compares the DNA profiles of the child and the alleged mother to assess if there is a genetic match.

-DNA Sampling: Typically involves collecting a DNA sample from both the child and the alleged mother, often using a non-invasive method like a cheek swab (buccal swab).
+KEY ASPECTS OF A MATERNITY DNA TEST: DNA Sampling: Typically involves collecting a DNA sample from both the child and the alleged mother, often using a non-invasive method like a cheek swab (buccal swab).
 My Forever DNA also offers discreet or "Secret" DNA testing, allowing the use of alternative forensic samples such as toothbrushes, hair, or razors.

 Genetic Analysis: The DNA samples are analyzed in a laboratory to identify and compare specific genetic markers.
 Since a child inherits half of their DNA from their mother, the presence of shared genetic markers can confirm a maternal relationship.